mephistopheles-8/atshtml/README.md

 I would say, the experiment more-or-less succeeded, though it took me a long time to figure out a decent approach.
-It turns out, ATS2 supports static lambdas (who knew?), which led me to move away from a static bitfield approach that required an external constraint solver.
+It turns out, ATS2 supports static lambdas, which led me to move away from a static bitfield approach that required an external constraint solver.

-This kind of "verify-as-you-code" approach isn't common.
-I believe Urweb and maybe Emerald (Nim) does something of this sort.
-Generally, you need a separate validator for the templating engine, and ATS2 lets you sidestep that.
+While it seems excessive, the rules of HTML are quite complex.
+It's good to have them embedded in the system that you are using.
+While HTML5 validators work, things get tricky for dynamic sites.
+I find that wading through the W3C spec is rarely a priority while tryinng to get things done.
+This library should provide a means of validating your markup while making progress on other things.

 ## Status